 Campaign creation, reporting, segmentation start to run without manual effort.

-Driver: marketing operations or CMO driving automation; supported by performance and CRM teams.
+Driver: CMO driving AI adoption; supported by Marketing Operations, Performance and CRM teams.

 Stage 6: Scaled adoption

-AI is now standard—not experimental.
+AI is now standard, not experimental.
 Every sub-team (creative, performance, CRM, analytics) taps it daily, under human oversight.
-Governance is formal—playbooks, brand safety, training.
-And AI dives deeper—optimising retention, powering lifecycle flows, predictive modelling and personalised messaging in tools like HubSpot or Klaviyo.
+Governance is formal: policy, governance, playbooks, brand safety, training.
+And AI dives deeper: optimising retention, powering lifecycle flows, predictive modelling and personalised messaging.

 Daily use across creative, CRM, performance and analytics.